Lead the Way: Inclusive Business Culture

 - State that employees and applicants with disabilities will not be subjected to harassment, intimidation, threats, coercion or discrimination because they have engaged in activities such as filing a complaint or participating or assisting in an investigation into one.

-- Establishing an enterprise-wide team consisting of executives, managers and employees with disabilities to support and advance the recruiting, hiring, retention and advancement of individuals with disabilities.
+- Establishing an enterprise-wide team consisting of executives, managers and employees with disabilities to support and advance the recruiting, hiring, retention and advancement of people with disabilities.
 This team may also function as a disability-focused employee resource group (ERG) or affinity group.

 - Distributing an equal employment opportunity policy statement to all employees by prominently posting the policy statement in human resources offices and sharing it through all available internal and external channels, including online platforms (for example, distributing reasonable accommodation procedures to managers, supervisors and other personnel responsible for processing reasonable accommodation requests).